mgoerens/my-chart-verifier/docs/helm-chart-troubleshooting.md

 ### `chart-testing` v1.0

 Chart testing runs the equivalant of `helm install ...` followed by `helm test...`.
-Try to run these independantly of the chart-verifier and make a note of any flags or overrides that must be set for them both to work.
-Ensure these values are set using chart-verifier flags when generating a report.
+Try to run these independantly of the my-chart-verifier and make a note of any flags or overrides that must be set for them both to work.
+Ensure these values are set using my-chart-verifier flags when generating a report.

-Also note that if chart-verifier flags are required for the chart-verifier chart-testing check to pass a verifier report must be included in the chart submission.
+Also note that if my-chart-verifier flags are required for the my-chart-verifier chart-testing check to pass a verifier report must be included in the chart submission.

 If the check fails due to a timeout, increase the timeout values.
-If increased timeouts are required for the chart-verifier chart-testing check to pass a verifier report must be included in the chart submission.
+If increased timeouts are required for the my-chart-verifier chart-testing check to pass a verifier report must be included in the chart submission.
 See: [Chart testing timeouts](./helm-chart-checks.md#chart-testing-timeouts)

 Run the chart verifier and set log_ouput to true to get additional information: